ryecb/pipeline-home-demo/README.md

 # My Pipeline Home

-This repo aims to model Post in the CloudBees Blog: [Template Catalog: Welcome to the Pipeline as Code family](https://www.cloudbees.com/blog)
+This repo contains resources for Post in the CloudBees Blog: [Template Catalog: Welcome to the Pipeline as Code family](https://www.cloudbees.com/blog)